pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

   - name: "Macro-Symbolism: The Planner-Executor Paradigm"
     subsections:
       - name: "The Core Mechanism: The Probabilistic–Deterministic Loop"
-        subsections:
-          - name: "The Four-Stage Cycle: Input, Translation, Execution, Grounding"
-          - name: "Applications: From Fuzzy Language to Interpretable Actions"
       - name: "Scaling to Neural Modules: The Agentic Workflow"
-        subsections:
-          - name: "Wrapping Neural Networks in Symbolic Interfaces"
-          - name: "The Orchestration Workflow"
-          - name: "Why Modular AI Wins"
       - name: "The Future: The Rise of the LLM-OS"
   - name: "Micro-Symbolism: The Internal Routing Paradigm"
     subsections:
       - name: "The Explicit Router: Mixture-of-Experts (MoE)"
       - name: "The Implicit Router: Discovering Latent Modularity"
-        subsections:
-          - name: "The Cost of Entanglement: Shortcut Learning"
-          - name: "Uncovering the Latent Router"
-          - name: "From Entanglement to Circuit Discovery"
       - name: "The Future: Post-Hoc Modularization and Structured Control"
-        subsections:
-          - name: "Refactoring the Monolith"
-          - name: "Structured Reasoning Controllers"
   - name: "Automatic Data Synthesis and Formal Verification"
     subsections:
       - name: "Program-Aided Data Synthesis"
-        subsections:
-          - name: "The Mechanism: From Text to Trajectories"
-          - name: "The Curriculum: Agentic Continual Pre-training"
       - name: "Verified Inference: The Logic of Truth"
-        subsections:
-          - name: "Theoretical Foundations: From Natural Language to Formal Logic"
-          - name: "The Verification Workflow"
   - name: "Conclusion"